The Making Of MilliporeSigma

 Among the Sigma services that Merck coveted was a Web-based laboratory supply store that, according to Batra, is not unlike the consumer goods operation run by the Web retailer Amazon.

-A scientist who arrives on Sigma’s website looking for an obscure intermediate will also be offered related intermediates, Batra says.
-Before long, that scientist might have three or four items and a few research papers in the checkout cart, making for a more substantial order for Sigma.
+A scientist who arrives on Sigma’s website looking for an obscure intermediate will also be offered related intermediates and access to relevant research papers, Batra says.
+Before long, that scientist might have three or four items in the checkout cart, making for a more substantial order for Sigma.
 Twenty-four-hour delivery service allows the scientist to advance her research project more rapidly, he explains.

 Merck now will add its own inventory to the 300,000 products—in even more packaging variations—already available from Sigma.